alpha-dragon-org/.github/profile/ReadMe.md

 ## Build Dragon, Collect Bounties 🔥

 Dragon is a community build project from inception.
-The idea is to make the data about a token's holders more transparent and compelling.
+The idea is to make the distribution of a token's holders more transparent and compelling through visual data.

 The initial release has been divided into four data-modules, each focused on a specific deception or concentration of power in a token: **bundles, snipes, clusters, and security basics**.
 Soon there will be modules that analyze more metrics, developed by our team of builders who can think of them.